kazhama1/Library-book-tracking-system/README.md

 🧠 Concepts Used
 Concept	Description
-Class and Objects	The Book class represents the data model.
+Class and Objects the Book class represents the data model.
 Encapsulation Book attributes are private, accessed using getters/setters.
 List Collection	Used to store multiple book records dynamically.
 Methods and Functions Separate functions for each CRUD operation.
 Control Structures switch, foreach, and loops manage user actions.

-💻 Full Source Code (C# Console App) using System;
+💻 Full Source Code (C# Console App)

+using System;
 using System.Collections.Generic;